utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 ```

 ## Registration files

 For each class you register, a corresponding registration file is generated (a `gdj` file).
 These are the files you attach to nodes.

 ### Location

 By default, these files are generated into a folder called `gdj` in the root of your project.

-You can however configure this inside your `build.gradle.kts`:
+You can however configure the destination folder inside your `build.gradle.kts`:

 ```kotlin
 godot {